Equipment: Scale mail, dagger, adventurer’s backpack, grappling hook, longsword, steel shield, 6 gp, 2 sp

 The Player Core includes an introduction to Golarion and the Inner Sea, the default setting for the Pathfinder Roleplaying Game, describing the various regions and their themes, and possible ideas for example characters.
 There is a list too of the various deities worshipped on Golarion.
 Besides a description, each god write-up includes areas of concern, Edicts and Anathema, and associated divine attribute.
 For the devotee, it gives spells for the Cleric, its Divine Font, skill, domains, and even a divine weapon.
 Together, this provides background details for the Player Character who wants a faith to follow and fundamental aspects of a Cleric’s worship.
 There are not just gods listed, but faiths and philosophies too, such as Atheism and the Green Faith.
 The latter two are in keeping with the Pathfinder Roleplaying Game giving a player more choice, and avoiding the diktats of Alignment.

-Much of the Player Core is devoted to the numerous feats and spells within pages, so it is almost four hundred pages into the book when it looks at how to play the Pathfinder Roleplaying Game and its core mechanics.
+Much of the Player Core is devoted to the numerous feats and spells within pages, so it is almost four hundred pages into the book before it looks at how to play the Pathfinder Roleplaying Game and its core mechanics.
 There is some guidance on the Pathfinder baseline in terms of content and tone, more detail being provided in the GM Core, but the focus here is on the core rules.
 It covers the three modes of play—Exploration, Encounter, and Downtime, rolling checks, attacks, damage, spellcasting, and so on.
 Checks are made against a Difficulty Class, the roll modified by the Attribute modifier, Proficiency bonus from skills, and circumstance modifiers.
 If the result is ten more than the Difficulty Class, it counts as a critical success, whilst if it is ten less than the Difficulty Class, it is a critical failure.
 A roll of natural twenty counts as a critical success, whilst a roll of one is a critical failure.
 Attacks, of course, are rolled against a target’s Armour Class, and that includes spell attack rolls.
 Damage and its effects work as you would expect, although Hit Points cannot be reduced below zero.
 If they reduced to zero, the Player Character will be dying if the damage is lethal or knocked out if the damage is nonlethal.
 If his character is dying, his player must make Recovery Checks, each failure increasing the character’s Dying Value, which if it reaches a value of four, the character dies.

 The actual play of the Pathfinder Roleplaying Game includes two notable additions.
 The first is Actions.
 Each round, a Player Character has three Actions.
 Activities can either take one, two, or three Actions.
 (The number is indicated by an icon in the rules, so initially it is not obvious.)
 The basic activities are One-Action, such as Leap, Raise a Shield, Sense Motive, Stride, and Strike.
 Notable of these is the Raise a Shield Action, which when taken means that a Player Character raises his shield to protect himself against a possible attack against him.
 The default position is thus: a shield is carried, but not raised, the protection it provides is not automatic and the player has to choose to raise it.
 The three Actions per round gives some flexibility to what a Player Character does over the course of a round.
 So, a Fighter might use the Stride Action to move to attack the enemy, attack with the Strike Action, and then do the Raise a Shield Action to provide himself with further protection.
 Or, a Cleric might cast his Bane spell, which takes two Actions and then do the Raise a Shield Action or the Take Cover Action.
 The rest of the Player Core covers movement, area effects, conditions, and more.